oliverde8/dotfiles/Readme.md

 # TODO

-- Screenshot utility is broken on Ubuntu 20.04, and it was never complete.
+- Fix chrome window not opening on first desktop
+-